seth2000/KnockKnock.Web/README.md

-Recently get LinkedIn contacted with Rachael Goodenough at Readify, she is a nice lady, we had a warm short chat on the phone.
+Recently got LinkedIn contact Rachael Goodenough at Readify, she is a nice lady, we had a warm short chat on the phone.
 As a part of the hiring procedure, the candidate was required to finish a code test.

 I am very busy these days, so it delayed several weeks.
 Mmm, Prevent "I am busy" excuse, I do it today.
 Hope it could help someone to join readify as well.

-It is primary version, but it is very excise to build something from scratch, I do everything from 10:00 am to 3:00pm, not too bad.
+It is primary version, but it is always exciting to build something from scratch, I do everything from 10:00 am to 3:00pm, not too bad.
 You can do much fast indeed.

 Have a lot of fun of learning and coding.

-** Check and Install the package as below
+## Check and Install the package as below -- I Used

 1. Check node.js version and installation
    node --version